Night Caller from Outer Space: Critical reception

 Leonard Maltin called it a "well-done sci-fi thriller" and gave it two-and-a-half stars out of four.

-Moira found the first of half of the movie to be well done, but that the film fails in the second half.

 Creature Feature gave the movie 2 out of 5 stars, liking the direction.

 TV Guide gave the movie 2 out of five stars, finding both the script and production values worthwhile.

+The Radio Times Guide to Films gave the film 2/5 stars, writing: "You are an alien sent to Earth to find women to help repopulate your planet.
+How would you go about recruiting them?
+A wanted advert in Bikini Girl magazine, of course."
+The reviewer went on to call the film a "cheerful piece of nonsense."